Jake Sanderson

-Jake Sanderson (born July 8, 2002) is an American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
-He was drafted fifth overall by the Senators in the 2020 NHL Entry Draft.
+Jake Sanderson (born July 8, 2002) is a Canadian–American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
+He was selected by the Senators in the first round, fifth overall, of the 2020 NHL entry draft.

 Early life

-Sanderson was born on July 8, 2002, in Whitefish, Montana, U.S. to former NHL forward Geoff Sanderson and his wife Ellen.
-His uncle Guy played for Clarkson College while his father's cousins Wade and Sheldon Brookbank both played in the NHL.
-Similarly, his brother Ben committed to playing ice hockey at Colorado College and his younger brother Sawyer plays AA hockey.
+Sanderson was born on July 8, 2002, in Whitefish, Montana, United States to former National Hockey League (NHL) forward Geoff Sanderson and his wife Ellen.
+His uncle Guy played for Clarkson University while his father's cousins Wade and Sheldon Brookbank both played in the NHL.
+Similarly, his brother Ben committed to playing ice hockey at Colorado College and his younger brother Sawyer played AA hockey.
 While his father played professionally, Sanderson and his brothers moved to Phoenix, Arizona, Buffalo, New York, and Columbus, Ohio.

 In Whitefish, Sanderson competed for the Glacier Avalanche of the Glacier Hockey Association alongside his brother Ben from age eight to 11.
-At the age of 12, the family moved to Calgary, Alberta where he gained dual-citizenship with Canada and the United States.
+At the age of 12, the family moved to Calgary, Alberta.
 Sanderson originally aspired to be a goaltender and even had his own set of equipment at one point, but was eventually deterred by his father and committed to being a skater.
 He played a mix of forward and defense growing up and eventually became a full-time defenseman at 14 years of age.

 Playing career

 Upon moving to Calgary, Sanderson played within the Springbank Rockies minor hockey association and earned stints with the Calgary Bantam AAA Flames and the Edge School Mountaineers Elite 15s.
-He was eventually drafted in the fourth round of the Western Hockey League (WHL) draft by the Kootenay Ice but chose to maintain his NCAA eligibility.
-Sanderson eventually moved to play at the Edge School before joining the U.S. National Development Team (USNDPT).
+He was eventually drafted in the fourth round of the Western Hockey League (WHL) draft by the Kootenay Ice but chose to maintain his National Collegiate Athletic Association (NCAA) eligibility.
+Sanderson moved to play at the Edge School before joining the U.S. National Development Team (USNTDP).

 As a member of the USNTDP, Sanderson was encouraged to graduate early from high school and play college hockey a year early.
 He was scouted by two schools, the University of North Dakota (UND) and Harvard University, before agreeing to UND.
-In his final year with the USNDPT, Sanderson recorded 29 points in 47 games.
-As a result, he ranked 4th amongst North American skaters by the NHL Central Scouting Bureau's final ranking.
-Before the 2020 NHL Entry Draft, Sanderson was named the winner of the Dave Tyler Junior Player of the Year Award for most outstanding United States-born player in junior hockey.
+In his final year with the USNTDP, Sanderson recorded 29 points in 47 games.
+As a result, he ranked fourth amongst North American skaters by the NHL Central Scouting Bureau's final ranking.
+Before the 2020 NHL entry draft, Sanderson was named the winner of the Dave Tyler Junior Player of the Year Award for most outstanding United States-born player in junior hockey.